sluicing/opus/README.md

 opus
 ====

-opus is a collection of miscellean
+opus is a collection of miscelleanous hacks and small projects.

+read more about them at sluicing.net